What It's Really Like To Poop While Giving Birth

 More for You:

-Sarah Kovac is the Smart Home editor for Reviewed and USA Today.
+Sarah Kovac is the Accessibility editor for Reviewed and USA Today.
 Her work has been published in PC Mag, TIME, CNN, Wirecutter, Prevention Magazine, and more.
-Follow her on Twitter.